 What the Labyrinth of Knossos Taught Me About What Is Needed to Design Well

-My little boy grew up this year and went off to college to be trained as an architect.
-“How will he keep up with the math and the physics, the drafting and computer skills that is required?” is the concerned question I hear.
-What could I reply?
-I had learned on my own forty year journey in design that there is more to architecture than nuts and bolts, beams and columns that need to be engineered to stand up to the ravages of time.
-But what, I asked myself, is the essence of design that I can guide him towards?
+My son grew up this year and went off to college to be trained as an architect.
+“How will he keep up with the math and the physics, the drafting and computer skills that is required?” is the concerned question I hear a lot.
+What could I say?
+My own 40 year journey as a designer has taught me that there is more to architecture than technical know-how, nuts and bolts, beams and columns on the one hand, or aesthetic taste on the other.
+But what, I asked myself, is his ability that has convinced me that he will succeed?

-I have been on a long search for answers to this question.
-Recently I visited Knossos, the remains of the ancient civilization of King Minos on the island of Crete.
+Earlier this year I visited Knossos, the remains of the ancient civilization of King Minos on the island of Crete.
 Minoan culture forms a bridge between the primitive hunters and gathers that had settled on this rocky out-cropping between Egypt and Europe and the classical Greeks whose architecture formed the foundation on which all of European culture, architecture in particular, would stand for millennia to come.
 Surely this would draw me as close to the essence of architecture as the modern imagination can.

 Crete is a green gem in an azure sea at the southern rim of the Aegean.
 There I found tread-marks of our creative journey buried in Bronze Age ruins.
 Referred to as the Palace of Knossos, the ruins were the heart of one of the first planned cities in Europe built around 4,000 years ago when the great pyramids in Egypt were under construction.
 It is an impressive site set into craggy hills covered by olive groves and vineyards; it lies just beyond the suburban skirt of Crete’s modern day capital, Heraklion.
 The ancient Cretans took advantage of their place in the middle of the sea that the ancient Greeks deemed to be in the middle of the world.
 They sailed the Mediterranean in all directions – to Egypt, Asia and Europe, to become wealthy and powerful trading the cutting edge products in bronze and ceramic, elegantly designed and finely crafted in artisanal workshops that were the factories of their day.
 They were building civilization anew, inventing ways of living that were as novel then as texting and talking to intelligent machines are to us know.
 Rather than simply piling one brick on top of another, they designed Knossos to fit a life in community, convenient and safe, comfortable and coherent.